 One of the most important things that anyone can do for their health is to get enough rest.
-The body does the vast majority of its repair work during sleep, so regularly getting an adequate night’s rest is vital for the body to keep its immune system working at its best.
+The body does the vast majority of its repair work during sleep, so regularly getting an adequate night’s rest is valuable for the body to keep its immune system working at its best.
 This is especially true in times of excess stress.
-Financial, environmental and circumstantial stress all simultaneously increase stress-related hormones in the body and lower its immune factors.
+Financial, environmental and circumstantial stress all contribute to increasing stress-related hormones in the body and lowering immune factors.
 A study done with medical students during cold and flu season tested their blood before and after final exams and found that blood samples taken just before their tests had the highest rate of stress hormones and the lowest number of immune cells.
 Students were most likely to get sick when stress was at its peak.

 Hot baths, especially when paired with Epsom salt, do a magnificent job of relaxing the muscles, making them a great practice before bedtime.
 Spending time in a hot bath, shower or sauna, or conversely, taking a cold plunge, have proven to improve the function of the innate immune system as well.

 Movement and exercise are also great ways to reduce stress and keep the immune system in balance.
 Getting outside for walks with the dog or playing in the backyard also has the bonus of increasing vitamin D production, one of the key nutrients for healthy digestion and immune defense.
 Gardening can also reduce stress and is a fun activity for kids to enjoy.
 In addition, yoga, tai chi, and other mindful movement practices benefit the body and the mind simultaneously.